alemari7/HW4_IDD/README.md

 - `./distribution/profiling.py`: From the previously extracted dictionaries, calculate the distributions required by the task

 ## Task 3: Alignment
+The goal of Task 3 is to standardize and unify the terminology used across extracted claims, ensuring consistency in metrics and specifications.
+This task identifies synonyms, aligns names to their canonical forms, and recalculates distributions based on aligned data.
+The result is a cleaned, unified dataset ready for further analysis or reporting.
 Allows you to align the names of metrics and specifications to join words that have the same meaning (e.g. same stem).
 - `./alignment/alignment.py`: allows you to unify the values ​​associated with each metric or specification.
 The association allows you to unify the position of each metric or specification as follows "paperID_tableID_claimID_specification_ID".
 The output produced is stored in `./alignment/aligned_output.json`.
 - `./alignment/synonym_dict_generator.py`: It allows to build a synonym dictionary.
 It uses an LLM model (**All-Mini**).
 It associates to each key an array of strings that are traceable to the key.
 An array like the following is produced and stored in `./alignment/synonym_dict.json`.